nicholasjhenry/technology-radar/README.md

 _Status: The link http://thght.works/3er4yux populated with `data.csv` has not be fully implemented yet, it just contanins dummy data.
 The content below is current, however._

-## Ring

-### Adopt

-These items I have adopted into my personal toolbox.

-_See quandrants below._

-### Trial

-These items I am currently trying on a personal or professional project.

-_None currently._

-### Assess
+About the rings:

-These items I am currently exploring with the goal to understand the impact on client projects.
+- __Assess__: These items I am currently exploring with the goal to understand the impact on client projects.

-- [Kubernetes](https://kubernetes.io) (K8s): an open-source system for automating deployment, scaling, and management of containerized applications.
-- [Graphana](https://grafana.com): allows you to query, visualize, alert on and understand your metrics no matter where they are stored.
-Create, explore, and share dashboards with your team and foster a data driven culture.
-- [Prometheus](https://prometheus.io): power your metrics and alerting with a leading open-source monitoring solution.
-- [Telemetry](https://github.com/beam-telemetry/telemetry): dynamic dispatching library for metrics and instrumentations.
-- [Broadway](https://hexdocs.pm/broadway): a concurrent, multi-stage tool for building data ingestion and data processing pipelines.

-### Hold
+  It's possible they will live in assess

-These items I would proceed with caution.
-I don't currently track those.
+- __Trial__: These items I am currently trying on a personal or professional project.
+- __Adopt__: These items I have adopted into my personal toolbox.
+- __Hold__: These items I have assessed, trialed or adopted previously but are no longer used.

-## Quadrants
+## Techniques

-### Techniques
+### Adopted

 - [Business Event Modeling and Analysis (BEAM)](https://github.com/nicholasjhenry/business-event-modeling-and-analysis)
 - [Concept Models (Business Knowledge Blueprints)](https://www.brsolutions.com/publications/business-knowledge-blueprints/)